Over the winter Fethiye Times will be taking you on a series of walks in the area.

 The cooler months are a great time of year for getting out your walking boots and exploring the local area on foot.
 There are many delightful walks in and around Fethiye that suit all levels of experience, from gentle strolls to major hikes.

 On Sunday I was invited to walk with a group of friends.
 Our plan was to walk from Ovacık, along the first stretch of the Lycian Way, to Faralya.
-According to the Sunday Times the Lycian Way is one of the ten most beautiful long distance hikes of the world so it was an opportunity too good to miss.
+According to the Sunday Times, the Lycian Way is one of the ten most beautiful long-distance hikes in the world so it was an opportunity too good to miss.